 NATIONAL FERRIS WHEEL DAY

 February 14th is the annual observance of National Ferris Wheel Day.
-The holiday honors the birth of the inventor of the Ferris Wheel, George Washington Gale Ferris, Jr.
+The holiday honors the birth of George Washington Gale Ferris, Jr., the man who invented the Ferris Wheel.

 Preparations for the 1893 World’s Columbian Exposition began in earnest in 1891.
 Director of works for the fair, Daniel H. Burnham, laid out the challenge: create a centerpiece to the show that will rival the Eiffel Tower in Paris.